yyu233/StudyNote/Algorithm/InsertionSort.md

 ## Insertion Sort ##

 Traverse the array from left to right, compare and swap the element with each larger element to its left.
+Use binary search to find insertion point.
+Number of comparision nlog(n)

 ### Java Application ###
 ```